emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * ❗ Does not work without Google Play / Google Play Services.
 * ❌ In-app purchases can not be shared through [Google Play Family Library](https://support.google.com/googleplay/answer/7007852)

+To restore SD Maid Pro, the account containing the in-app purchase needs to be logged into Google Play (if there are issues, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase)).

 #### [apps.darken.eu](https://apps.darken.eu/)
 This option was made available (early ~2019) so users without access to Google Play or the option to purchase something on Google Play can upgrade to SD Maid Pro.

 * ✔️ Doesn't require an extra app to be installed.
 * ✔️ Doesn't require Google Play or Google Play Services.
 * ❌ Requires an extra account on my server.

+To restore SD Maid Pro, you need to enter a current license key in the upgrade dialog, or click the magic link in the email you received.
+If you have lost the email, you can send yourself a new one via https://apps.darken.eu/: Enter your email to receive a login link, click that, and view [your current purchases](https://apps.darken.eu/user/inventory).
+The current license key is displayed, if you are on your phone you can click the link or copy the key and you can also click the refresh button to generate a new one.

 ### On how many devices can I use SD Maid?
 #### Via Google Play